Proserpina: Proserpina

-Proserpina was officially introduced to Rome as the daughter of Ceres in the newly Romanised cult of "Mother and Daughter".
+Proserpina was officially introduced to Rome as the daughter of Ceres in the newly Romanized cult of "Mother and Daughter".
 The cult's origins lay in southern Italy, which was politically allied to Rome but culturally a part of Magna Graecia.
 The cult was based on the women-only Greek Thesmophoria, which was a part public and part mystery cult to Demeter and Persephone as "Mother and Maiden".
 It arrived in Rome along with its Greek priestesses, who were granted Roman citizenship so that they could pray to the gods "with a foreign and external knowledge, but with a domestic and civil intention".
 In his commentary on Virgil, Servius writes that Proserpina's heavenly name is Luna, and her earthly name is Diana.

 The exclusively female initiates and priestesses of the new "Greek-style" mysteries of Ceres and Proserpina were expected to uphold Rome's traditional, patrician-dominated social hierarchy and traditional morality.
 Unmarried girls were expected to emulate the chastity of Proserpina, the maiden; married women were expected to seek to emulate Ceres, the devoted and fruitful Mother.
 Their rites were intended to secure a good harvest, and increase the fertility of those who partook in the mysteries.
 Each of the Aventine triad's deities continued to receive cult in their own right.
 Liber's open, gender-mixed cult and festivals continued, though likely caught up in the suppression of the Bacchanalia some twenty years on.
 Proserpina's individual cult, and her joint cult with Ceres became widespread throughout the Republic and Empire.
 A Temple of Proserpina was located in a suburb of Melite, in modern Mtarfa, Malta.
 The temple's ruins were quarried away between the 17th and 18th centuries; only a few fragments survive.